user-kartik/Time/README.md

 # Time

-It is a code for displaying the current time in attractive way
+It is a code for displaying the current time and Date(MM/DD/YY) in attractive way